Physics-informed neural networks via stochastic Hamiltonian dynamics learning: Optimal control formulation and PMP flow

 \subsection{Optimal control formulation}

-We first state a generic formulation of the optimal control optimization problem with a finite time horizon from $0$ to $T$.
-Assume we have a state space $X$, and a control space $V$.
-We need to find an optimal control action path (policy) $v$ so that $v(t) \in V$ for all time $t \in [0, T]$ and that minimizes the following cost functional:
+For simplicity, we work on Euclidean spaces.
+Our concept can be generalized to a general Banach space.
+Assume we have state space $X$, a bounded region of $\mathbb{R}^m$, with dual $X^*$, which can be identified with $\mathbb{R}^m$, and a control space $U$, which is another bounded region of $\mathbb{R}^n$.
+Here $m \in \mathbb{N}$ and $n \in \mathbb{N}$ are the state space and control space dimensions.
+Given a terminal time $T$, we need to find an optimal control path (also called policy) $u^*$ so that $u^*(t) \in U$ for all time $t \in [0, T]$ and such $u^*$ minimizes the following cost functional:

-Here the function $l$ is the running cost to move along a control path, and $g$ is the terminal cost function.
-The state $q(t) \in X$ and the control $v(t) \in V$ are subject to following dynamical system constraint:
+Here the function $l = l(q,u)$ is the running cost to move along the control path, and $g = g(q)$ is the terminal cost function.
+The state $q(t) \in X$ and the control $u(t) \in U$ are subject to following dynamical system constraint:

-for a fixed $q_0 \in X$.
-In other words, we need to find the optimal control path $u$ so that
+for a fixed starting state $q_0 \in X$.
+In other words, the optimal control path $u$ satisfied:

 subject to the given dynamical system constraint.